flouz152/Nebulae-Client/laby-addon/README.md

 # Nebulae LabyMod 3 Add-on

-This directory contains a LabyMod 3 add-on that ships standalone versions of the `FTHelper` and `TargetESP` modules.
+This directory contains a LabyMod 3 add-on that ships a standalone version of the `TargetESP` module.
 The implementation is completely self-contained – all required helpers and render logic live inside the add-on so it can be packaged independently from the main Essence client.
-Players can toggle both features and tweak their most important options through a compact in-game configuration screen.
+Players can toggle the feature and tweak its most important options through a compact in-game configuration screen.

 ## Structure